CBK says only 10 out of 288 Digital lenders licensed so far

 “Other applicants are at different stages in the process, largely awaiting the submission of requisite documentation.
 We urge these applicants to submit the pending documentation expeditiously to enable completion of the review of their application,” the press release reads in part.

-At the same time, CBK has warned unregulated DCPs that did not apply for licensing to halt its operations.
+At the same time, CBK has warned unregulated DCPs that did not apply for licensing to halt their operations.

 Central Bank has also disclosed that it has received 288 applications since March 2022 and has been working with the applicants over the last six months in reviewing their applications.